 I constructed what I call meta-bottles.
 Bottles of bottles.
 The contents and the caps (two-gallon buckets) are beach debris.
 The chicken wire was donated, then purchased when that ran out.
 It is all held together with, sigh, plastic tie-wraps.
 I tried to sew the chicken wire with found rope.
 It was not do-able in the manner I tried, though I plan to re-examine this for future bottles.

-Each bottle is 8.5 feet tall and 30 inches in diameter.
+Each bottle is nine feet tall and 32 inches in diameter.
 The five bottles comprise roughly 172 cubic feet of mostly uncompressed plastic bottles.

-Intact labels show countries of origin including: Japan, China, Korea, Russia, Malaysia, Greece.
+Intact labels on some of the bottles show countries of origin including: Japan, China, Korea, Russia, Malaysia, Greece and Nigeria.
 A small percentage are clearly “home-grown in the US of A”.
 The currents of the sea bring others’ trash to us, perhaps our trash to them.
 The sea creatures see it all, often thinking it is food to eat.

-What I have learned from my many hours on the beach is that it does not so much matter how many people pick up the trash that is coming in, 24/7/365 from the sea.
-Myself and 1000 others could work each and every day and not keep up with the new trash arriving each day.
+What I have learned from my many hours on the beach is that it does not so much matter how many people pick up the trash that is constantly arriving.
+Myself and 1000 others could work each and every day and not keep up.

 More importantly, we all need to stop adding to the mess by making wiser, more sustainable hydration and other purchase choices.

 Please consider never buying another plastic bottle of water.
-Tell a friend, too!
+Tell a friend!